-The participating institutions are listed in the preceding section.
+The participating institutions are listed in the preceding section and throughout the study according to current Carnegie Classification.
 The project officers of the participating institutions deserve special recognition for the tremendous job they have done in providing the basic data for this study.